Russian Orthodox Church: Autocephaly and schism

+Synodal period

+Following the death of Patriarch Adrian in 1700, Peter I of Russia (r.
+1682–1725) decided against an election of a new patriarch, and drawing on the clergy that came from Ukraine, he appointed Stefan Yavorsky as locum tenens.
+Peter believed that Russia's resources, including the church, could be used to establish a modern European state and he sought to strengthen the authority of the monarch.
+He was also inspired by church–state relations in the West and therefore brought the institutional structure of the church in line with other ministries.
+Theophan Prokopovich wrote Peter's Spiritual Regulation, which no longer legally recognized the separation of the church and the state.

+Peter replaced the patriarch with a council known as the Most Holy Synod in 1721, which consisted of appointed bishops, monks, and priests.
+The church was also overseen by an ober-procurator that would directly report to the emperor.
+Peter's reforms marked the beginning of the Synodal period of the Russian Church, which would last until 1917.
+In order to make monasticism more socially useful, Peter began the processes that would eventually lead to the large-scale secularization of monastic landholdings in 1764 under Catherine II.
+822 monasteries were closed between 1701 and 1805, and monastic communities became highly regulated, receiving funds from the state for support.

 The late 18th century saw the rise of starchestvo under Paisiy Velichkovsky and his disciples at the Optina Monastery.
 This marked a beginning of a significant spiritual revival in the Russian Church after a lengthy period of modernization, personified by such figures as Demetrius of Rostov and Platon of Moscow.
 Aleksey Khomyakov, Ivan Kireevsky and other lay theologians with Slavophile leanings elaborated some key concepts of the renovated Orthodox doctrine, including that of sobornost.
 The resurgence of Eastern Orthodoxy was reflected in Russian literature, an example is the figure of Starets Zosima in Fyodor Dostoyevsky's Brothers Karamazov.

 In the Russian Orthodox Church, the clergy, over time, formed a hereditary caste of priests.
 Marrying outside of these priestly families was strictly forbidden; indeed, some bishops did not even tolerate their clergy marrying outside of the priestly families of their diocese.